How to Turn On or Fix Bluetooth in Windows 10

 Update the Bluetooth Driver

 Alternatively, you can download a third-party program that automatically downloads any missing drivers to your computer.
-These services are often paid options, however.
+These services are often paid options.
+However, be careful if you choose third-party software.
+Some programs are more apt to install the wrong driver.
+Back up your system drivers (at the least) before using the software to update your system components.

-After you’re done installing the drivers (one way or another), restart your computer and try turning the Bluetooth on again.
+After installing the drivers (one way or another), restart your computer and try turning the Bluetooth on again.

 Re-Enabling the Bluetooth Software